-- 7. Click the Backup destination icon, and then select a destination for backup: - Your external drive-When an external drive is plugged into your computer, you can select it from the list. - NAS-Select an NAS from the list of found NAS devices. - Browse-Select a destination from the folder tree.
+- 7. Click the Backup destination area, and then select a destination for backup: - Your external drive-When an external drive is plugged into your computer, you can select it from the list. - NAS-Select an NAS from the list of found NAS devices.
+If you have only one NAS, Acronis True Image OEM will suggest using it as a backup destination by default. - Browse-Select a destination from the folder tree.